 What does it mean to be ready for pointe?

 Pointework involves putting your whole body weight on your toes!
 It’s not necessarily dangerous if you’re careful and work correctly, but if you go on pointe without the strength and mobility required, it can cause injury such as straining the ligaments, tendons, and joints in your feet or ankles.

-Additionally, pointework is challenging.
-If you’re not quite ready yet, it can be frustrating and mentally challenging to go on pointe too soon.
+Additionally, pointework is challenging!
+If you’re not quite ready yet, it can be frustrating and mentally challenging to go on pointe too soon because it will take a very long time to be able to actually start dancing.
 Ballet in general is already hard (to say the least), and the pointe adds another level on top of that, so it’s important to be ready for it physically, so that you won’t be frustrated with slow progress if you’re still working on building initial strength when you get your shoes.

 There are three main categories of readiness: strength (feet, turnout, and core), ankle mobility, and ballet knowledge.
-You can learn more about them via the text and videos below, or by dropping in for a pre-pointe class ($20)!
+You can learn more about them via the text and videos below!

 The outside of the pointe shoes are covered in satin, so they have very little friction on the ground.
 This means that you get no help from the ground to assist in maintaining turnout.
 It’s important to have a solid understanding of turnout to be able to control your pointe shoes.